 This drink from Best Friends for Frosting comes together with just four ingredients: gin, a strawberry-raspberry syrup, lemon juice, and an egg white.
 If you’re nervous about consuming raw eggs, using a tablespoon of aquafaba (the liquid from a can of chickpeas) will give you similar results without affecting the flavor.

 This spiked lemonade from Domesticate Me is all about the cherries, so make sure you pick up the ripest batch you can find at the farmers’ market.
 As for the lemonade, feel free to use either a store-bought or homemade option—both will taste great!

 Girl Versus Dough makes mojitos even more refreshing than they already are by simply adding watermelon.
 To really bring out the flavor of the fruit, add just a pinch of your favorite flaky salt before serving.
 It may sound strange, but it totally works.

 This pink beauty by The Cookie Rookie is actually a simple two-ingredient mixer.
 Combine vodka and grapefruit juice, and serve over lots of ice in glasses heavily rimmed in sea salt.
 Garnish with grapefruit slices for added sweetness and instant cocktail glam.

-This bourbon drink, courtesy the Bar Truck, comes to life with the addition of a shrub.
-Shrubs—also known as “drinking vinegars”—may not have the most appetizing name, but they are, in fact, a fantastically refreshing summer drink, especially when put over ice with rye.
-The purple from the blackberries in this drink take it above and beyond in both taste and Instagram-ability.
+This bourbon drink, courtesy of the Bar Truck, comes to life with the addition of a shrub aka a drinking vinegar.
+The purple from the blackberries takes it above and beyond in both taste and Instagrammability.

 Pink Beer Amaro